Add a filter to a vector query in Azure AI Search

 }

-The vectorFilterMode query parameter determines whether the filter is applied before or after vector query execution.
+The vectorFilterMode parameter determines when and how the filter is applied relative to vector query execution.
+There are three modes:

-In a vector query, preFilter is the default.
+In a vector query, preFilter is the default mode because it favors recall and quality over latency.

 Diagram of prefilters.